BY SOFO ARCHON

 “The soul is healed by being with children.” ~Fyodor Dostoevsky

-We tend to think that children are in this world only to learn from adults, so that they will one day reach to adulthood and be well-adjusted to society.
+We tend to think that children are in this world only to learn from adults, so that they will become well-adjusted to society once they reach to adulthood.
 But we fail to see that adults also have many invaluable lessons to learn from children.
-In fact, if adults were a bit more like children, their life would be completely different, in a very positive way.
+In fact, if adults were a bit more like children, their life would be very different, in an immensely positive way.

 Here are 5 great lessons a child can teach an adult:

 The past is not here anymore, the future is not here yet.
 Only the present moment is, and we can live only in the present.

 Most adults live a life that does not allow them to fully enjoy the present moment.
 Their mind is continuously focused on the future: what job they will get, how much money they will make, what kinds of possessions they will acquire, and so on.
 All their time and energy is directed towards the future, and they see the present only as a means to some future end.
 Unable to let go and enjoy the here and now, they are wasting their life.

 Children, on the other hand, are fully focused on the present each and every moment, squeezing the juice out of life.
 They are not concerned about the future; instead, they are wholly absorbed in everything that existence brings on their way.

 Children are in most cases truthful in their behavior.
 When they feel happy and joyful, they jump, dance, or laugh.
 When they feel sad and uncomfortable, they scream and burst into tears.
 Whatever they feel, they express it, without caring about what others might think of them.
 In this way, no suppressed thoughts and emotions accumulate in their psyche, which is the reason why most children are care-free and relaxed.